Shaun White seeks Olympic redemption in Korea

 Just when he thought he was dealing with it, gas station attendants or supermarket workers would bring it up back home in California and the internal gremlins would begin again.

-So his thoughts turned to scratching that Olympics itch.
+He needed to scratch that Olympics itch.

 However, his preparations for the Games received a bloody nose -- literally -- when he smashed into the lip of the halfpipe while training in New Zealand in October and needed 62 stitches to his head and face.